AsyikIllahi/Technology-and-Information-System/README.md

 This repository as the evidence of assignments and projects for this course.<br/>
 # Design Thinking Project
 Theme:Solution for problem faced by disability and elderly people.<br/>
-Solution:From group 2,we come out makin an app that help disability people to find their job Process:Starting with project briefing from Dr Azurah,then we discuss solution and making the prototype.<br/>
+Solution:From group 2,we come out makin an app that help disability people to find their job.<br/>
+Process:Starting with project briefing from Dr Azurah,then we discuss solution and making the prototype.<br/>
 Moreover,we did interview session with disability people in mental aspect to understand their struggle to find job.<br/>
 ![photo_2025-01-22_11-23-01](https://github.com/user-attachments/assets/2d43bdee-efed-425d-a6be-f8262c6dc2c9)